opentripplanner/OpenTripPlanner/docs/Visual-Identity.md

 #OpenTripPlanner Visual Identity

-Here is the OpenTripPlanner logo in scalable vector format:
+Here is the OpenTripPlanner logo in scalable vector format, with knockout transparency:

 ```
 <?xml version="1.0" encoding="utf-8"?>